 The use of more natural materials is a great addition as many masks use entirely plastic-based and artificial fabrics.
 Although these are fine in the majority of cases, there are people who may have reactions to such materials.
 On top of this, there aren’t any major downsides to using such organic materials.

-The use of natural materials does mean that the masks are generally less water-resistant than other cloth masks, and significantly less water-resistant than masks with a resistant coating such as the Aropec mask and Conceptar.
+The use of natural materials does mean that the masks are generally less water-resistant than other cloth masks, and significantly less water-resistant than masks with a resistant coating such as the Craft Cadence Nanofiber Mask and Conceptar.
 Since the materials are natural, there can be a bit of an initial smell with the masks.
 However, you will quickly get used to this.

 Metamasks is a good choice for anyone with sensitive skin.
 There are many different varieties and it’s easy to find something that suits everyone.
 It would be nice to see more masks include natural materials in the future.